zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/access-rules.md

 ## Defining Access Rules Using the New Editor {#new-editor}

 {{% alert color="warning" %}}
-The new access rule editor was introduced in Studio Pro version 10.6.0 as a beta and will be generally available in 10.18.0.
+The new access rule editor was introduced in Studio Pro version 10.6.0 as a beta and will be made generally available in Studio Pro version 10.18.0.
 For more information on beta features, see [Beta Releases](/releasenotes/beta-features/).
 {{% /alert %}}

 {{% alert color="info" %}}